Image & Video APIs

 Values: add, remove

-Principal object fields: (The principals object must include the following fields.)
+Principal object fields: (The principal object must include the following fields.)

 principal_type The principal Type of principal.